What is Diamond Blackfan Anemia?

 What are the signs and symptoms of DBA?

 People with DBA have symptoms common to all other types of anemia, including pale skin, sleepiness, rapid heartbeat, and heart murmurs.
-In some cases there are no obvious physical signs of DBA.
+In some cases, there are no obvious physical signs of DBA.
 About one-quarter of people with DBA have abnormal features involving the face, head, and hands, especially the thumbs.
 They may also have heart and kidney defects.
-Many children are short for their age and may start puberty later than normal.
+Many children are short for their age and may start puberty later than expected.

 How do doctors know if someone has DBA?

 Several tests may be used to tell if a person has DBA.
 One test your doctor can perform is called a bone marrow aspirate.
-This is where a needle is inserted into the bone and a small amount of bone marrow fluid is taken out and studied under a microscope.
-You may also have blood tests to see if there is a genetic basis for DBA or certain chemical abnormalities linked to DBA.
+This is where a needle is inserted into the bone, and a small amount of bone marrow fluid is taken out and studied under a microscope.
+You may also have blood tests to see if there is a genetic basis for DBA or specific chemical abnormalities linked to DBA.

-Will iron help reduce the anemia?
+Will iron help reduce anemia?